Fast-food chain tests 'Merry Munchie Meals' for pot smokers

-Knowing that marijuana smokers can get serious hunger pangs after firing up a joint, one fast-food chain is looking to take advantage of California's legalization of pot for recreational use starting Monday.
+Knowing that marijuana smokers can get serious hunger pangs after firing up a joint, one fast-food chain is looking to take advantage of the start of California's legalization of pot for recreational use.

 San Diego-based Jack in the Box plans will sell a weed-themed Merry Munchie Meal at three southern California locations in mid-January.